13 ESL Nursery Rhymes With Activities That Will Charm Your Students

 Great for teaching: pronunciation of specific sounds

 There are dozens of nursery rhymes to choose from.
-These are just a small sampling to get you started.
+This is just a small sampling to get you started.
 I hope these nursery rhymes work well in your class!